 Although it depends upon person to person (or skier to skier, in this case!) the Classic XC skiing technique is generally considered the easiest of the two to grasp and master.
 Its positioning is based on the diagonal-step system.

 This style of skiing is best suited for those planning to ski only on groomed tracks and trails.
 The technique employed for classic cross-country skiing is quite akin to walking and can be described as a natural locomotion, only on a pair of skis this time.

 An important aspect of classic style nordic skiing is by applying those short kicks that are meant to press your “kick zone” right into the snow.
 It is this kicking process back and forth that enables the skier to move and glide ahead on the trail.

 Classic cross-country skiing does not put too much pressure on your cardio, unlike many other kinds of skiing.
 It is still a good idea to have a healthy and active foundation – make sure you have a good level of fitness.

 On the other hand, fitness level is very important when it comes to the freestyle skating style of cross-country skiing.
 If you are thrill-seeker and get your kicks from speed and pace, then this is definitely your style.

-Although the Skating technique could be a bit harder than the Classic technique especially for beginners, it gives the skier more pace and you enjoy a better speed once you learn it.
-You will also notice that once you know how to skate ski properly, inclined terrain and steep slopes get much easier to ski on.
+Although the skating technique could be a bit harder than the classic technique especially for beginners, it gives the skier more pace and you enjoy a better speed once you learn it.
+You will also notice that once you know how to skate skiing properly, inclined terrain and steep slopes get much easier to ski on.

 Being familiar with inline skating helps a lot.
 Also, skating tracks do not provide as much guidance as you would expect from a classic cross-country trails.
 It is for this reason that this skating style is also labeled as ‘free technique’ or free style.